OThom17/Lab-Journal-Arm/Importing_STL.md

 ```

-However the ROS filesystem hasn't been made into a package so the exact filepath has to be described.
+However the ROS filesystem hasn't been made into a package so the exact filepath has to be described as follows.

 ```